paastech-cloud/docs/Architecture.md

 - `passport` and `passport-jwt` (along with `@nestjs/passport` and `@nestjs/jwt`): layer of abstraction to handle different authentication methods, such as JWTs, OAuth2 or OIDC.
 Here, only the JWTs are used.
 - `uuid`: generation of UUIDs v4, following [RFC 4122](https://www.rfc-editor.org/rfc/rfc4122)
 - `nodemailer` with `handlebars`: sending of outbound emails through SMTP, with templating of HTML emails sent
+- `@nestjs/swagger` with CLI plugin: generation of OpenAPI specification (used by the web interface to generate API-related code) and running Swagger UI to simplify testing

 Moreover, all of the support that NestJS provides doesn't make it slower.
 Benchmarks open-sourced in v7.6.13 ([available here](https://github.com/nestjs/nest/blob/e7fa96022e8b8580413490101683aabe387ca9b9/benchmarks/all_output.txt)) gave the following comparison: